 No - while a few years ago electronic maps of Ireland tended to be very basic and even non-existent in some areas, this situation has improved dramatically.
 Ongoing projects do, however, necessitate frequent updates of the maps stored in a satnav.
 Try to be equipped with the newest version possible.

 There have been a few complaints regarding the frequency of updates.
-Ireland is not a big market - some manufactures seem content to update only occasionally.
+Ireland is not a big market - some manufacturers seem content to update only occasionally.

 The Pros of Using Satnav in Ireland